grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 [^nextchapterdiscovery]: more on this in further chapters.

-[^idonotthrow]: that's why typically I don't specify that something should rethrow an exception -- I do it this time because otherwise it would not let me specify how `DataDispatch` uses a `Channel`.
+[^idonotthrow]: that's why typically I don't specify that something should rethrow an exception -- I do it this time because otherwise, it would not let me specify how `DataDispatch` uses a `Channel`.

 [^idiomatictryfinally]: of course, the idiomatic way to do it in C# would be to use the `IDisposable` interface and a `using` block.